flexbox/react-native-bootcamp/README.md

 I have chosen two pedagogical tenets while building this curriculum: ensuring that it is hands-on **project-based** and that it **includes frequent quizzes**.
 In addition, this curriculum has a common theme —create a mobile app with real API— to give it cohesion.

 > If you encounter an issue, [feel free to contribute](https://github.com/flexbox/react-native-workshop/issues/new), I welcome your constructive feedback!

+## Each lesson includes:

+- pre-lecture warmup quiz
+- written lesson
+- step-by-step guides on how to build the project
+- a challenge
+- supplemental reading

 ## Was this helpful?